-The room is furnished everything necessary for a comfortable stay.
-It also includes a few added amenities that provided a personal touch like a dedicated place for an umbrella, lest you travel without one and considering the climate of Bhutan you could expect rain at any time.
-Also, note the artwork on the mirror frame.
+The room is furnished with everything necessary for a comfortable stay.
+It also includes a few added amenities that provided a personal touch like a dedicated place for an umbrella, lest you travel without one, and considering the climate of Bhutan you could expect rain at any time.
+Also, note the artwork in the mirror frame.

 There are also yoga mats in the closet.
 You have the choice of doing your own exercise or attend group classes.